 - In case firmware update is interrupted (controller powered off or battery runs out) it will be tried again on next power on.

 - After the firmware update completes, the controllers will reboot and reconnect.

 - Both controllers should be connected now.
 (Check Bluetooth and other devices for the following):

 - Verify your controllers work properly:

 - Launch Mixed Reality Portal and enter your Mixed Reality Home.

 - Move your controllers and verify tracking, test buttons, and verify teleportation works.
 If they don't, then check out the motion controller troubleshooting section

-How I can connect my controller to other PC?
+How can I connect my controller to another PC?

 Can you use these controllers without a headset?
 Just for the joystick/trigger/etc input?